NextGenSec-Github/Security-Engineering/Logging & Monitoring/port_number_cheatsheet.md

 * **873 (rsync):** A powerful file synchronization and backup tool.
 It's famous for its efficiency – it can synchronize files even if only parts have changed, saving bandwidth and time, especially across slow network connections.
 * **88 (Kerberos):** A secure network authentication protocol widely used in Windows Active Directory environments, and gaining use elsewhere.
 It provides mechanisms for single sign-on (SSO) and helps minimize the transmission of passwords in cleartext.
 * **1812/1813 (RADIUS):** Centralized Authentication, Authorization, and Accounting (AAA) protocol.
 Often used to manage access to network resources (Wi-Fi, switches, etc.).
 Can log authentication attempts, which is useful for security monitoring.
+* **512/514 (Rexec, Rlogin, Rsh):** Old, insecure remote execution and login protocols.
+These should absolutely not be exposed to the internet, and ideally disabled entirely on modern systems.
+They offer attackers an easy path into systems.